nais/teams-backend/README.md

 ## Local development

-Console needs Go 1.19, and depends on a running PostgreSQL database.
+Console needs a go version as per the go.mod file, and depends on a running PostgreSQL database.
 For convenience, a [Docker Compose](https://docs.docker.com/compose/) configuration is provided.

 ```sh
 docker compose up -d